Muhamad-ak/Bookshop-visual-program/README.md

 requiring the input of a specific username and password combination through a secure login portal.
 Upon successful authentication, the administrator gains access to a comprehensive Books page.

 ![image](https://github.com/user-attachments/assets/1609a7df-9b9d-4864-a403-0cc8b8db0d64)
 On this page, the administrator can seamlessly incorporate new books into the system by populating requisite fields, including Book Title, Author, Categories, Quantity, and Price.
 Following this data entry, the administrator simply activates the Save button, triggering an automatic update of the book inventory.
 The newly added book is instantaneously reflected in the system.

 ![image](https://github.com/user-attachments/assets/eafcee1c-db19-4ab0-8b7e-85df6f9bad79)

+For book modifications, the administrator may select a book from the list, proceed to edit the desired fields, and subsequently confirm the changes by clicking the edit button.
+This results in an immediate adjustment of the corresponding data in the system.